peledin/ML2-Project/README.md

 ## Replicating Results

 For optimal results replication, I highly recommend performing the training process using Google Colab and leveraging the power of a GPU.
 While the code can still run on a CPU, it's important to note that training the models may be time-consuming without a GPU.
 In my own project, I utilized the V100 GPU (it performed faster than the A100) provided by Google Colab.

+If you don't have access to the faster GPU on Google Colab, you can use the smaller dataset and models provided in the repository.